chocolateboy/autobox/README.md

 ## type

-`autobox` includes an additional module, `autobox::universal`, which exports a single subroutine, `type`.
+autobox includes an additional module, autobox::universal, which exports a single subroutine, `type`.

-This sub returns the type of its argument within `autobox` (which is essentially longhand for the type names used within perl).
-This value is used by `autobox` to associate a method invocant with its designated classes e.g.
+This sub returns the type of its argument within autobox (which is essentially longhand for the type names used within perl).
+This value is used by autobox to associate a method invocant with its designated classes e.g.

 ```perl
 use autobox::universal qw(type);